Computational Psychiatry Program

 Areas of Emphasis

-- Translating basic computational models into clinical research by informing the models with experimental data from clinical population
+- Translational efforts to adapt computational models developed via basic research to address clinical issues by informing the models with data from clinical populations

-- Models predicting treatment response, relapse, and/or vulnerability to side effects of therapeutic interventions (including psychotropic medications, neuromodulation devices, and behavioral) to prevent or ameliorate treatment-emergent side effects
+- Models to predict treatment response, relapse, and/or vulnerability to side effects of therapeutic interventions (including psychotropic medications, neuromodulation, and psychosocial interventions) on the level of the individual

 - Applying innovations in data science and machine learning to understand how neural activity in widely distributed brain systems encodes mental states in psychiatric disorders across development